lithops-cloud/lithops/docs/source/cli.rst

 ``lithops storage get <bucket> <key>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Downloads a remote object stored in a bucket to a local file.
+Downloads a remote object storaged in a bucket to a local file.

 +-----------------+------------------------------------+
 | Parameter       | Description                        |